The promotion process from Assistant Professor to Associate Professor or full Professor is an internal and external process.

 - Senior Promotion - Who has assisted you in the senior promotion process?

 Important Senior Promotion Documents

-- The Manual for Academic Promotions, to Associate and Full Professor
+- The Manual for Academic Promotion, to Associate and Full Professor (July 2020 version)

 - The CV Format, from the Manual for Academic Promotions, is available.

 - The Pre-Application Package for a senior promotion

 - A *REVISED* DFCM Timeline for a Senior Promotion in 2020 (subject to change in 2021)

 The DPC has the very important job of reviewing the senior promotion pre-applications and dossiers for faculty recommended to the rank of Associate of full Professor.
 Membership is comprised of senior faculty (Associate and full Professors).